Office Lighting Plan Calculator

 Workspace type presets adjust the default lux target and suggest color temperature and CRI (Color Rendering Index) suited to that environment.
 General and open offices typically target 500 lux at 4000K neutral white.
 Meeting rooms may use 300 lux with slightly warmer 3500K–4000K light for comfort.
 Design studios often need 750 lux or more with higher CRI for color-critical work.
 These presets are starting points — you can override the lux slider to match your own standard or client brief.

-Fixture count suggestions divide total lumens by typical panel or linear fixture outputs (roughly 3,000–4,000 lm each).
-That yields a ballpark such as “about 4–5 LED panels” for a medium office.
-Actual layout depends on ceiling grid, beam angle, and whether you use direct-only or direct/indirect luminaires.
+Fixture count suggestions divide required fixture output by the lumen output of each fixture.
+The planner also compares common fixture options such as LED panels, downlights, and linear fixtures, then creates simple contractor notes you can copy into a brief.
+Actual layout depends on ceiling grid, beam angle, dimming needs, and whether you use direct-only or direct/indirect luminaires.
 Use the calculator output when comparing product specifications, preparing a shopping list, or discussing requirements with an electrician or lighting designer.

 Recommended lux levels